 Ex Situ Bioremediation

-Ex situ bioremediation requires excavation or pumping of contaminated soil or groundwater, respectively, before treatment is initiated also ex situ techniques are generally easier to control, faster, and able to treat a wider range of contaminants and soil types than in situ techniques.
+Ex situ bioremediation requires excavation or pumping of contaminated soil or groundwater, respectively, before treatment is initiated also ex situ techniques are generally easier to control, faster, also able to treat a greater range of contaminants and soil types than in situ techniques.

 Bioremediation of Oil Spills

 In situ bioremediation technology was originally developed as a more cost-effective, more effective alternative to the standard pump-and-treat methods used to clean up aquifers and soils contaminated with organic chemicals examples are fuel, hydrocarbons and chlorinated solvents but has since expanded in breadth to address explosives, inorganics (e.g., nitrates), and toxic metals (e.g., chromium). in Bioremediation of Oil spills, has the potential to provide advantages such as complete destruction of the contaminant(s), lower risk to site workers, and lower equipment/operating costs.